M1ke-Gru/dienstManager/README.md

 ## Installation

 To run this script you have to first install python.
 This is the [page](https://www.python.org/downloads/) to do that.
-After that might you need to [install git](https://github.com/git-guides/install-git).
+After that might you need to install git (https://github.com/git-guides/install-git).
 After that the steps will depend on your operating system.

 ### Windows